Buckinghamshire-Digital-Service/buckinghamshire-council/docs/project-conventions.md

 - The client QA branch is: `staging`
 - The internal QA branch is: `staging`
 - Do not treat the following branches as merge sources: `staging`

+To create a new feature or bugfix, use the following process.

 1. Make changes on a new branch, including a broad category and the ticket number if relevant e.g. `feature/123-extra-squiggles`, `fix/newsletter-signup`.
 1. Summarise your changes in `CHANGELOG.md`.
 Sort lines by ticket number (this makes merge and deployment diffs simpler).